voder-ai/create-fastify-ts/user-docs/testing.md

 ## Test file formats

-The template includes examples of three complementary test file formats:
+The template repository includes two complementary test file formats:

 - **Behavior tests in TypeScript (`.test.ts`)**
-  - Example: `src/initializer.test.ts`, `src/cli.test.ts`.
+  - Example: `src/initializer.test.ts`, `src/cli.test.ts`, `src/generated-project-tests.story-004.test.ts`.
-  - Use Vitest to exercise runtime behavior: CLI flows, project initialization, and dev server behavior.
+  - Use Vitest to exercise runtime behavior: CLI flows, project initialization, dev server behavior, and generated project validation.

-- **Behavior tests in JavaScript (`.test.js`)**
-  - Example: `src/index.test.js`, `src/check-node-version.test.js`.
-  - Demonstrate how to write tests in plain JavaScript while still using Vitest and ESM.
+  - This is the primary testing pattern for both the template repository and generated projects.

 - **Type-level tests (`.test.d.ts`)**
   - Example: `src/index.test.d.ts`.
   - Contain only type-level declarations and assertions, validated by the TypeScript compiler.
   - These files do **not** run at runtime; instead, `npm run type-check` ensures that their compile-time expectations hold.
+  - Used in the template repository to validate public API type safety.

+**Note**: While the template repository includes some `.test.js` files (e.g., `src/check-node-version.test.js`) for testing JavaScript-only utilities, generated projects are TypeScript-first and include only `.test.ts` examples.

 ### How type-level tests work